-Here are some easy tips to follow while out and about this summer:
+Here are some easy skin cancer prevention tips to follow while out and about this summer:

 - Hats- it’s a good idea to always wear a hat when you're outside in the sun.
 The wider the brim the better.
 I like to carry around a baseball cap in my purse or car so I always have it nearby if I get caught in the sun.